luuuk/screwthereview-server/README.md

 &nbsp;

 #### Step 3: Local Development
 This repository welcomes pull requests from developers interested in contributing to the code base.
 To begin, checkout a new branch by running `git checkout -b <branch-name>`.
 You can now switch to this new branch by running `git checkout <branch-name>` and make changes to the code.

+To view your local changes, you can run `heroku local` to start a local development server.
+This job will start a server at `localhost:7000` whihc you can test using Postman or CURL.

-Staging and committing files can be done with standard Git commands.
-However, pushing to your branch requires a different command:
+Staging, committing, and pushing files can be done with standard Git commands.
+Heroku and Github Actions will take care of deploying changes to the server when they are merged into main.

-`git push heroku <branch-name>`

 To create a pull request for your branch, navigate to the repository at <https://github.com/luuuk/screwthereview-server> and visit the pull request tab.
 The pull request must have a descriptive title, detail changes to the code and include tests for the changes.
 The pull request will be reviewed by a repository maintainer.